 6 Conclusions, Desiderata – and the Absence of AI

-This paper has presented a first and arguably tentative empirical investigation of ideologies of design, communication and communification in a free and open-source software project.
-It has indicated how (ideologies of) design inform and drive software and community development, how they are being promoted and contested in the community and how they relate to more general construals of design and designedness in post-traditional and mediatized communities of practice.
+This paper has presented a first and explorative empirical investigation of ideologies of design, communication and communification in a free and open-source software project.
+It has indicated how (ideologies of) design inform and drive software and community development, how they are being promoted and contested in the community and how they relate to ‘modern’ notions of ‘simple’ and ‘functional’ design as well as to more general construals of design and designedness in post-traditional and mediatized communities of practice.

 To be sure, the steps that have been taken here provide only a first glimpse into how design and ideologies thereof shape social practices and dynamics in software development and their use.
 The findings presented here need to be scrutinized in depth, thereby extending the range of data (not only by extending discourse data, but also by including other relevant data such as commit logs, inter-personal talk on conferences, and the software code itself).
 But there is also much more to be explored by future research.

 For instance, much more needs to be known about how public performance and the enregisterment of software design interfere.
 A promising desideratum in this context would be an in-depth comparison of the rather humble attempts of GNOME and the rough waters they are shipping in with the most successful, design-based endeavor in the computer industry, Apple’s comeback at the turn of the century.
-The comparison to GNOME seems to be instructive as far as ideologies of design are concerned, as the underlying design principles appear to be quite similar (incidentally, we can find many users, and also opponents of the GNOME project, to draw this relation, too, up to the point that GNOME is sometimes accused to mainly copy Mac OSX).
+The comparison to GNOME seems to be instructive as far as ideologies of design are concerned, as the underlying design principles appear to be quite similar (incidentally, we can find many users, and also opponents of the GNOME project, to draw this relation, too, up to the point that GNOME is sometimes accused to mainly copy MacOSX or, how it is meanwhile termed, macOS).

 Obviously, however, Apple’s mission was much more successful than GNOME’s.
 We hypothesize that the reason is not only Apple Inc.’s financial force and/or that Apple simply ‘did it better’.
-No minor reason is probably to be found in the indexicalities the products bring about by, the iconic performance that surrounds Apple’s marketing (for only a small but arguably indexically effective part of it, cf. Drazin’s Drazin 2021, 1–2, analyses of the design of iPhone packages).
-Not least, the ability of the company to socially enregister the main proponents behind the mission as nothing less than geniuses (e.g., cf. the movie iGenius 2011 on Steve Jobs and the Jony Ive biography of Kahney 2013), and therewith all users who follow up on that as part of a big movement that really, as the Jobs documentary movie stated, “changed the world”, most probably contributed significantly to the company’s immense success.
+No minor reason is probably to be found in the indexicalities the products bring about by, the iconic performance that surrounds Apple’s marketing (for only a small but arguably indexically effective part of it, cf. Drazin’s [2021, 1–2] analyses of the design of iPhone packages).
+Not least, the ability of the company to socially enregister the main proponents behind the mission as nothing less than geniuses (e.g., cf. the movie iGenius 2011 on Steve Jobs and the Jony Ive biography of Kahney 2013), and therewith all users who follow up on that as part of a ‘grand movement’ that really, as the Jobs documentary movie stated, “changed the world”, most probably contributed significantly to the company’s immense success.

 Comparing these two cases needs to be done with care for sure.
 Nonetheless, if nothing more, it might shed more light on how ideologies of design centrally rest on emotions and affect and their indexical linkages with figures of personhood (Park 2021, 70), and less on rationalization and alleged scientific facts as the GNOME representatives themselves seem to believe.
 If we consider what we know of language ideologies, this would at least not be very surprising.

-Regarding the proposed special issue, the paper primarily contributed to the question of “The (Human) Making of Machines” as it investigated into how:
+Regarding the special issue at hand, the paper primarily contributes to the question of “The (Human) Making of Machines” as it investigated into how:

 social values and cultural traditions, among them beliefs about machines [or software, for that matter; J.S], beliefs about humans, knowledge and society […] shape […] development.
 (Special Issue Call for Papers)